 Tell your contractor if some of the rooms in your home have been too hot or too cold, as this could be a sign that the ducts are the wrong size or are dirty.
 The contractor will evaluate the amount of air each room should get and verify that your duct system is clean and configured to deliver the right air to the right rooms.

 Your return air grilles and supply air registers play an important role in providing heating and air conditioning comfort, too.
 There are times when simply replacing one or more of these devices can cause a noticeable improvement in your home’s thermal comfort.

 Return grilles that are undersized can reduce the efficiency of the air conditioning system as well as the comfort in your home.
 Your contractor will verify that these devices are sized and operating properly and may make suggestions for improved performance.

 Select A Professional

 Buying a new comfort system is a major expense, and most homeowners replace their heating and air conditioning systems only every ten or twenty years.
 It just makes sense – and cents! – to choose a contractor who knows how to design, install, and service the right equipment for you.
 Using a professional contractor assures you that your home will be comfortable for many years to come.

 © Air Conditioning Contractors of America Association, Inc., www.acca.org.
 Reprinted with permission.

 Although we already completed a service report card, we requested another to write specifically about the courtesy, skill, and service we received in our Happy Check.
 In our opinion, the service given went above and beyond the call of duty.
 It’s very rare to come across anyone, in any arena, as competent as your people.
 They restored our confidence in the home improvement business.
 We really appreciate your hard work!

-- Simone and Hari in Minneapolis.
-(Furnace)
+- Simone and Hari (Furnace)